What do the different AutoProctor Settings mean?🤔

 - End Date: A student usually cannot start the test after this date.
 If they try loading the test after the Test Date, they will be informed that the test has expired.

 - Auto-close Test: If Auto-close Test is selected, the test disappears as soon as the duration is up.
-It is to note that if the student doesn’t submit the answers before the time is up, all the answers are .
+It is very important to note that if the student doesn’t submit the answers before the time is up, all the answers are lost.
 So, be very careful about choosing this option.

 The Proctoring tab has Settings related to the different items that get tracked, and how this tracking is communicated.
 You can disable any tracking event by de-selecting the checkbox.